AI translation platform combining machine learning with human expertise for professional translation

 Most companies buy.
 A meaningful minority should build — usually because translation is a feature, not a back-office workflow.

-Buy when: translation is a back-office function, your content cadence is predictable, your content types are standard (web, docs, app strings), and you don’t need to expose the experience to your end-user.
+Buy when: translation is a back-office function, your cadence is predictable, your content types are standard (web, docs, app strings), and you don’t need to expose the experience to end-users.
 Almost every B2B SaaS lives here.

-Build when: translation is part of the user experience (live captions, dubbed video, multilingual voice agent, AI tutor in 30 languages), you want to keep your data inside your perimeter, the SaaS pricing curve breaks at your volume, or you need a competitive moat that off-the-shelf cannot give you.
-Translinguist, BrainCert, and our LiveKit voice-agent customers all live here.
+Build when: translation is part of the user experience (live captions, dubbed video, a multilingual voice agent, an AI tutor in 30 languages), you want to keep data inside your perimeter, the SaaS pricing curve breaks at your volume, or you need a moat off-the-shelf can’t give you.
+TransLinguist, BrainCert, and our LiveKit voice-agent customers all live here.

 Realistic build timeline.
 With Agent Engineering, an MVP for in-product translation (live captions or chat translation in one or two pairs) typically lands in 4–6 weeks.
-A full-blown video-interpretation platform like Translinguist is a 6–12 month engagement, but milestones every 2 weeks.
-The math: if you spend >$100–150K/year on a SaaS to glue translation into your product, build typically pays back inside 18 months.
+A full video-interpreting platform like TransLinguist is a 6–12 month engagement, with milestones every two weeks.
+The math: if you spend more than $100–150K/year gluing SaaS translation into your product, a build usually pays back inside 18 months.
+See our AI integration services or the custom interpretation build page.

 Specialized use cases — healthcare, legal, e-learning, e-commerce